Best lead generation companies for software development companies in 2026

 Visit →

-Martal Group positions itself as a sales partner rather than a lead gen vendor — handling both inbound lead qualification and outbound prospecting.
+Martal Group operates as a sales partner rather than a lead gen vendor — handling both inbound lead qualification and outbound prospecting.
 They've built a sizable operation focused on B2B technology companies, with 4.6 stars on G2.
 For dev agencies, the dual-channel model is attractive because it means inbound leads from your SEO and content efforts get followed up professionally while outbound runs in parallel.
 The risk: combined models can dilute focus.
 Agencies that get the best results define clear swimlanes between inbound and outbound from the start.

 Specialization